Elvisjohn37/roles/README.md

 Go to the .env file.

-Edit the DB_DATABASE=laravel to DB_DATABASE=tasksmanagement then save.
+Edit the DB_DATABASE=laravel to DB_DATABASE=rolesmanagement then save.

 Start the laravel frameword.